Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Applications

-\paragraph{Few-shot Extension Ability} Given a few sRGB-Raw samples of an unseen camera, our \methodabbr has the extension ability to perform well in inverse and forward ISP learning of that new camera by only training a new device-aware embedding while keeping the rest of the model frozen.
-We conduct the few-shot extension experiments on the S7 ISP dataset~\cite{schwartz2018deepisp} to validate the few-shot extension ability of \methodabbr.
-During training, we load the weights of the previously trained model in \Cref{sec:exp-inv-for-isp} and only optimize the newly created device-aware embedding for this unseen camera, Samsung Galaxy S7.
-For comparison, we select the ParamISP~\cite{kim2023paramisp} since it outperforms previous methods in most cases.
-To simulate the scenario where only limited training data is available, we randomly select 10 scenes of the whole S7 dataset for training and the other 100 scenes for testing the generalizability.
+We conduct the few-shot extension experiments on the S7 ISP dataset~\cite{schwartz2018deepisp} and an additional small-scale dataset collected by ourselves using three additional cameras (iPhone 15 Pro, iPhone 8 Plus, and SONY Xperia 5 II) to validate the few-shot extension ability of \methodabbr.
+During training, we load the weights of the previously trained model in \Cref{sec:exp-inv-for-isp} and only optimize the newly created device-aware embedding for this unseen camera.
+For comparison, we select ParamISP~\cite{kim2023paramisp} since it outperforms previous methods in most cases.
+Unlike our method, which only requires training new device-aware embeddings for unseen cameras, ParamISP requires full retraining to adapt to a new camera.
+Simply modifying the EXIF input of ParamISP is not enough to mimic an unseen camera's ISP behavior.
+We randomly select 10 scenes taken by each camera for training and use the other 100 scenes for testing.
 All models are trained for 50 epochs for convergence.
-Tests are conducted on the checkpoint of the 50th epoch. \Cref{tab:exp-extension} shows the results of few-shot extension experiments with only 10 samples for learning this unseen camera model's inverse and forward ISP.

-As we can see, our \methodabbr outperforms the ParamISP~\cite{kim2023paramisp} in forward ISP when only 10 training samples are provided, which demonstrates the value of this extension ability in extreme scenarios of lacking adequate training datasets.
+Tests are conducted at the checkpoint of the 50th epoch. \Cref{tab:exp-extension} shows the results of few-shot extension experiments to learn the inverse and forward ISP of unseen camera models.
+As we can see, our \methodabbr outperforms ParamISP~\cite{kim2023paramisp} when only few training samples are provided, which demonstrates the value of this extension ability in extreme scenarios with inadequate training datasets.